food for thought

 Read the text Two Edges of the Subconscious Reality in the Twentieth-Century Art by Olga Bersan.

-What pattern is there used?
+What pattern is used?
 Which are the elements being compared?
 What discourse strategies are employed by the writer?

 Task 2: